 By Amari Pollard

-Amari D. Pollard is a Syracuse-based social media producer at Advance Media New York.
+Amari D. Pollard is the Social Media Editor for The Week.
 She has written pieces for Parents, Popsugar, Elite Daily and Inside Lacrosse.
 She’s a news junkie obsessed with her collection of glasses, vintage shopping, and brunching.
 Check out her work at amaridawn.com and follow her slightly above average life on Instagram and Twitter.